ponmar/filedb/README.md

 This chapter describes how to upgrade from an earlier version of FileDB.

 - Download a new FileDB version to a new directory
+- Check changelog for version specific upgrade instructions (may be provided when major version number is stepped)
 - Edit configuration for your needs (see config.py)
 - Copy your data (filedb.db) from the old FileDB directory to the new one